 Since we were planning on spending a few weeks in France this summer, I took some time to "get in the mood" before we left.
 How do you get in the mood to be in France?
 Well, the best way I know, is to create some new "French" recipes.
-So here you go, a delicious, super easy French Almond Cake with Fresh Cherry Buttercream.
+So here you go, a delicious, super easy French Almond Cake with Sweet Cherry Buttercream.
 If you close your eyes when you eat it, you might just think you're eating at a fine little patisserie smack dab in the heart of France!

 This easy French Almond Cake with Fresh Cherry Buttercream is a close buddy of our beloved (by our readers) French Almond Cake.
 It has a higher proportion of almond flour and the luscious cherry buttercream but, if you've enjoyed the original almond cake, you will LOVE this new rendition!